 No. Although the majority of credit cards offer grace periods, you should read the fine print in your credit card agreement before making any assumptions.

 Take note that even if your card does have a grace period, your credit card issuer will likely take it away if you start carrying a balance from month to month.
-It doesn’t matter if that balance came from purchases, balance transfers, or cash advances — you’ll lose the grace period regardless.
+It doesn’t matter if that outstanding balance came from purchases, balance transfers, or cash advances — you’ll lose the grace period regardless.

 Remember that $500 plane ticket from earlier?
 Say you paid all but $20 of your bill.
 While you won’t incur late fees, you will prompt the issuer to eliminate your grace period.